GeneralProducts/day-of-code/_posts/2018-09-05-set-up-your-environment.md

 ## What you’ve learned

-* You have installed the tools needed to develop software on your computer.
+* You have installed the tools needed to develop software on your computer and you're ready for the Day of Code.